equinor/radix-platform/public-site/site/docs/topic-sla/index.md

 ### Uptime

   * **Platform monthly uptime:  99.5%** - expected uptime for Radix as a hosting platform.
-  * **Omnia Radix services monthly uptime: 98%** - expected uptime for Radix services, as CI/CD and monitoring.
+  * **Radix services monthly uptime:  98%** - expected uptime for Radix services, as CI/CD and monitoring.
   * **Planned maintenance:**  We will announce planned maintenance at least 2 business days in advance.
 Downtime during planned maintenance does not count towards uptime goals.

 ### Associated operational risks
 - No incident management beyond schedule "Norway - default" - i.e. no support after 16:00 CET/CEST on Norwegian working days.
-- Risks for infrastructure downtime despite robust, high availability infrastructure.
+- Infrastructure downtime despite robust, high availability infrastructure.
-- Disaster recovery in experimentation for platform and possibly apps.
+- Disaster recovery is in experimental state for Radix platform and hosted application.

 ## SLA - Playground